major101x/journal.github.io/README.md

 6. You can add more entries by repeating steps 1-4.

+## Demo

+To see a live demo of the Journal Accordion, you can visit the following link: [Journal Accordion Demo](https://your-demo-link)

+In the demo, you can try out the features of the Journal Accordion, create new entries, expand and collapse entries, and experience the responsive design across different devices.

 ## Acknowledgements

 - The Journal Accordion was created using HTML, CSS, and JavaScript.